SRI-CSL/radler/examples/drone/README.rst

-Demos using AR.Drone on ROS/Secure\_ROS
+Demos using AR.Drone on ROS
 =======================================

 | Demos are available for two types of AR.Drone drivers: Demo \#1 with **ardronelib**